Ed-Infrared/tgtgtgbot/readme.md

 - start the service and check if it is running
     - sudo systemctl start tgtgtgbot
     - sudo systemctl status tgtgtgbot

-TODO: using webhooks for Telegram instead of polling every 10 seconds